STORE Capital Corporation [STOR]: Short-term bearish but long-term fundamentals getting better

 Similarly, its Total Debt to Total Assets stands at 43.64.

-This stock’s Beta value is currently 0.82, which indicates that it is 11.98% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 35.32.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 0.82, which indicates that it is 8.41% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 28.83.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is STORE Capital Corporation [STOR] a Reliable Buy?